 Chipmunks

 Chipmunks always have stripes on their backs, tails, and faces.
-The stripes run from their heads to tails.
+The stripes run all the way from their heads to their tails.

 Squirrels

-All squirrels do not have stripes.
-Many ground squirrels have stripes (such as the thirteen-lined and golden-mantled ground squirrels), but they do not extend onto their faces.
+Not all squirrels have stripes.
+Many ground squirrels do have stripes (like the thirteen-lined and golden-mantled ground squirrels) but the stripes do not extend onto their faces.

 Cheek Pouches